10 things to do in Bryant Park NYC

 In September in New York, the American Symphony Orchestra offers several intimate concerts that fill up quickly.
 Since seating for these events is limited, I advise you to arrive early because they are on a first-come, first-served basis.
 All performances begin at 5:30 PM.

-If you like piano concerts, ragtime, stride and jazz recitals are also held every Monday, Tuesday and Thursday between June and October.
+If you enjoy piano concerts, ragtime, stride and jazz recitals are also held every Monday, Tuesday and Thursday between June and October.

 Picnic Performances

-One of Bryant Park's coolest cultural activities for a fun evening is the Picnic Performances, where the public can attend small opera, dance, music and theater performances for free with no lines, no tickets and no dress code.
+One of Bryant Park's coolest cultural activities for a fun evening is the Picnic Performances, where the public can attend small opera, dance, music and theater performances free of charge with no lines, no tickets and no dress code.

-In addition, blankets are distributed at the entrance to make the evening more relaxed, so you can lie down and enjoy the picnic while watching the show, and there are even jugglers and giant games to entertain the audience!
+In addition, blankets are distributed to attendees at the entrance to make the evening more relaxed, so they can lie down and enjoy the picnic while watching the show - there are even jugglers and giant games to entertain the audience!

 Did you know that Bryant Park has free writing workshops with teachers to hone your writing skills?
-If you're interested in the subject, I highly recommend you check out these workshops as it's a great opportunity to increase your creativity with letters and meet people in New York with the same interests.
+If you are interested in the subject, I recommend you to visit these workshops as it is a good opportunity to increase your creativity with letters and meet people in New York with the same interests.

 5. Ride the Bryant Park Carousel

-Bryant Park also features a small vintage merry-go-round that was designed in harmony with the French style of the park and in homage to the European and American tradition of carousels.
+Bryant Park is also home to a small vintage carousel that was designed in harmony with the French style of the park and in homage to the European and American tradition of carousels.
 Its decoration and the animals that compose it were handcrafted.
 If you visit New York with children and in particular this park, they will love it.
 The ride costs $3.

 If you are traveling to New York with children it is important to include in the agenda plans where they can also enjoy the getaway.
 Bryant Park is one of those places where the little ones can play outdoors and have fun with the programmed children's activities: the merry-go-round, story-time, bubble show, magic and much more.